Approximate Capacity Region of the Two-User MISO Broadcast Channels with Delayed CSIT: Statement of the Main Result

-Our main contribution is the characterization of the capacity region of the two-user MISO complex Gaussian BC to within a constant number of bits.
-The achievability scheme has three phases.
-In Phase~1 and Phase~2, the transmitter respectively sends messages intended for receiver one and receiver two.
-In each of these phases, the unintended receiver overhears and saves some signal (interference), which is only useful for the other receiver.
-Later, the transmitter will provide these overheard signals to the intended receivers with some distortion during Phase~3.
-In fact, in the third phase, the transmitter evaluates what each receiver overheard about the other receiver's message using the delayed knowledge of the channel state information and provides these overheard signals efficiently to both receivers exploiting available side information at each receiver.
+Our main contributions are: $(1)$ characterization of the capacity region of the two-user MISO complex Gaussian BC with delayed CSIT to within $1.81$ bits/sec/Hz; and $(2)$ characterizing the symmetric capacity of the $K$-user MISO complex Gaussian BC to within $2 \log_2 \left( K + 2 \right)$ bits/sec/Hz.

+For the two-user setting, the achievability scheme has two phases.
+Phase~1 has two segments and in the first segment and the second segment, the transmitter respectively sends messages intended for receiver one and receiver two.
+In each of these segments, the unintended receiver overhears and saves some signal (interference), which is only useful for the other receiver.
+Later, in the second phase, the transmitter evaluates what each receiver overheard about the other receiver's message using the delayed knowledge of the channel state information and provides these overheard signals efficiently to both receivers exploiting available side information at each receiver.
+Transmitter provides the overheard signals to the receivers by sending a signal of common interest.
+This way transmitter reduces the overall communication time and in turn, increases the achievable rate.

 The outer-bound is derived based on creating a physically degraded broadcast channel where one receiver is enhanced by having two antennas.
 In this channel, feedback and in particular delayed knowledge of the channel state information, does not increase the capacity region.
 Thus, we can ignore the delayed knowledge of the channel state information and consider a degraded BC with no CSIT.
 This would provide us with the outer-bound.

-Before stating our main result, we need to define what we mean by constant gap approximation of the capacity region.
+We then show how to extend our arguments for achievability and converse to the $K$-user setting to derive approximate symmetric capacity under delayed CSIT assumption.
+Before stating our results, we need to define some notations.

-\begin{definition} For a region $\mathcal{C}_\circ \subseteq \mathbb{R}^2$, we define
+\begin{definition} For a region $\mathcal{R} \subseteq \mathbb{R}^2$, we define

 \end{definition}